Imagen única de: Espada Ruso-vikinga, Tipo Petersen E2, Gnezdovo, Tumba L-13, Siglo X. Categoría-B

 - Center of gravity: approx. 16.5 cm in front of the guard

-- Includes wooden case with genuine leather sheath and antique finish brass hardware.
+- Includes wooden sheath with genuine leather cover and antique brass hardware.

 - Weight without cover: approx. 1.4kg